-- Complaint form completed and sent to the school if they remain unhappy. - Within 5 working days the school will acknowledge the complaint. - Initial investigation conducted within 20 working days. - Outcome provided in writing within 5 working days thereafter.
+- Complaint form completed (or letter of complaint) and sent to the school if they remain unhappy. - Within 5 school days the Headteacher will acknowledge the complaint. - Initial investigation conducted and outcome provided in writing within 20 school days of receipt of the complaint.